-Rooting Nexus 7 Using Nexus Root Toolkit:
+Root Nexus 7 Using Nexus Root Toolkit

 - Install Nexus Root Toolkit v1.5.3.exe on your Windows PC.
-The installation will automatically create a shortcut on your computer’s desktop for easy access in future.
+The installation will automatically create a shortcut on your computer’s desktop for easy access in the future.

-- Now open the Nexus Root Toolkit and click on “Full Driver Installation Guide -Automatic+Manual” button.
+- Now open the Nexus Root Toolkit and click on the “Full Driver Installation Guide -Automatic+Manual” button.
 Select Automatic Driver installation option on the next screen.

-- If the Automatic Driver Installtion method does not work for you, browse manually to the Nexus Root Toolkit installation directory on your PC.
+- If the Automatic Driver Installation method does not work for you, browse manually to the Nexus Root Toolkit installation directory on your PC.
 So, if you have installed the toolkit in C drive the location should be this: “C:\Wugs_NexusRootToolkit.v1.5.2\data\drivers”.
 This the location on your PC where the Nexus Root Toolkit is installed.
 Now open the Windows Device Manager, find the entry for Nexus 7 and select “Update Driver” option.